top of page

 Description

-In these experiments, a battery module is used as
+In these experiments, a battery module (a power source) and a switch are used to light up a bulb.

 material